xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 Task Driven (Regression/Classification)

-We have lablled data - we know that the answer should be
+We have labeled data - we know that the answer should be

 Examples: